Cohomological splitting, realization, and finiteness: Introduction

 We start \S7 by a connection to the realization problem of Nunke \cite{n}.
 This may consider as an application of \S6.
 Our elementary approach reproves some technical (and important) results of Jensen \cite{j2}.
 Additional properties of (homologically) realizable modules are given.
-We do these by applying some basic properties of local cohomology modules, a tool introduced by Grothendieck some years after than \cite{n}.
-For more details, see Proposition \ref{j3}.
-In particular, Matlis duality has an application to the realization problem.
+We do these tasks by applying some basic properties of local cohomology modules, a tool introduced by Grothendieck some years after than \cite{n}: